+An often unacknowledged player in the long road to the publication of Emily Dickinson’s poetry is her younger sister, Lavinia, or “Vinnie” as she was known to friends and family.
 Vinnie’s pride in her brilliant sister was as strong as her devotion to protecting her.
-After their father’s death in 1874 and their mother’s stroke the following year, Vinnie and Emily, with the help of their maid Margaret Maher, cared for their invalid mother until her death in 1882.
-When Emily died in May 1886, Vinnie burned her sister's correspondence, as requested, but to her amazement discovered hundreds of poems about which Emily had given no instructions.
-Determined to share these with the world, Vinnie spent the next thirteen years successfully urging and cajoling others – Susan Dickinson, Mabel Loomis Todd, Thomas Wentworth Higginson, the publishers Roberts Brothers – to publish her sister’s poems and letters.
-Without what Emily called Vinnie’s “inciting voice” (L827), we would know little or nothing of Dickinson’s great lyric poetry.
+When the poet died in 1886, Vinnie burned her sister’s correspondence, as requested, but to her amazement discovered hundreds of poems.
+Determined to share these with the world, Vinnie spent the next thirteen years successfully urging and cajoling others—Susan Dickinson, Mabel Loomis Todd, Thomas Wentworth Higginson, the publishers at Roberts Brothers—to publish her sister’s poems.
+Without what Dickinson called Vinnie’s “inciting voice” (L827), we would know little or nothing of her great poetry.
+(9)

 Emily Dickinson to Charles H. Clark (L827), mid-June 1883, in The Letters of Emily Dickinson, ed.
 Thomas H. Johnson (Cambridge, MA: Belknap Press of Harvard University Press, 1958), 2:334.

 Photograph, 1896.
 Courtesy of Jones Library, Special Collections